✨We are a Luxury Piercing Boutique – By Appointment Only✨

 Some piercings such as Daith, Navel, Industrial, Rook, Forward Helix, Snug, Anti-Tragus are anatomy depending, and may not be possible on every client.
 Please consider an alternative piercing just in case the one you want is not suitable for your anatomy.

-💍Curated Ear: I am happy to consult and help plan your dream collection!
-You can use photos in my portfolio or elsewhere to help you express which area/placement you like and I can work with your own personal anatomy to curate a personalised collection fitted for your ear 🙂!
+💍Curated Ear: We are happy to consult and help plan your dream collection!
+You can use photos in our portfolio or elsewhere to help you express which area/placement you like and I can work with your own personal anatomy to curate a personalised collection fitted for your ear 🙂!

 Please keep in mind that piercings are an open wound!
 People with a large collection of piercings is usually collected over a period of time!